The Next Chapter: Parramatta

 to make this dream a reality we need your help.

-It may sound like a lot (and it is!), but amazingly we’re already half way there.
+It may sound like a lot (and it is!), but amazingly we've already raised 60% of what we need.
 Here's how you can help bring us home:

 - Make a donation - visit our donation page and make a gift right now.
 Please be sure to note that it's “For Western Sydney”.
 Every donation makes a difference!

 - Fundraise with friends - host an Eat Your Words dinner for family and friends any time during the year.
-Or run the City to Surf (or another long, arduous run) and choose Sydney Story Factory as your charity of choice.
 Or hold a fundraising bakesale, a film night, or find your own way of making fundraising fun (Scrabble for Cheaters anyone?).

 - Make an introduction - we’re looking for corporate, business and philanthropic partners who share our vision and want to make a difference in the lives of marginalised young people.
 Do you know someone we should talk to?
 Send an email to Jayne, our development manager: email@example.com